 Cotton is notorious for wrinkling easily.
 While you can’t avoid this completely, you can minimise it by not drying it all the way through under the sun.
 Iron it when it’s still a little damp.
 While we recommend steam irons, you can always use a spray bottle to dampen cotton kurtis and follow up with an ordinary iron.
 Set it to the appropriate temperature to make it easier to iron out wrinkles.
 Kurtis with details like buttons, sequins, and embroidery can be ironed inside-out.
 You can also leave those areas untouched.
 Do make sure to never iron dirty cotton kurtis as that will set in any odour or stain that may be present.

-Take Care of Your Cotton Kurtis Like a Pro
+How to Take Care of Cotton Clothes

 Cotton is an absorbent fabric, which means that despite its ability to keep you feeling quite cool, it easily retains odour and sweat.
 Summer time and rigorous activities are notorious for giving way to unsightly sweat patches underneath the arms, around the neck, and the back.
 If you find yourself facing this annoying but unavoidable occurrence, here’s some quick advice about how to contend with the problem.
 Remember, cotton kurtis look their best when they’re clean and properly ironed.